 • Keeping the noise levels down.

-A problematic tenant can disrupt an entire neighbourhood.
-So, to give the Georgia department of Community Affairs less work, make sure to keep the community you invest in vibrant and happy with the right tenant.
+A problematic tenant can disrupt an entire neighbourhood and get the Georgia Department of Community Affairs involved.
+So, to give the Georgia Department of Community Affairs less work, make sure to keep the community you invest in vibrant and happy with the right tenant.

 Landlord Responsibilities & Rights